Embracing and adapting to a changing landscape is not easy unless you know the rules to play by.

 Here are some ideas on how you can deliver learning following Netflix and Amazon’s strategies:

 - Choices and flexibility; that's the key.
-Modern learners detest being told what to learn and how to go about it.
+Modern learners don't like being told what to learn and how to go about it.
 They want choices and crave flexibility.
 Empower learners by letting them choose what they want to learn, when, and how.
 Give them the autonomy they seek to design their learning journeys.

 - Create an environment where learning can happen organically.
 For instance, whet audience interest by letting learners rate and review courses on a social platform, or create more opportunities for co-workers to collaborate and learn from one another.
 At Facebook, much of the learning is driven by employees and imparted by peers.

-Rule #3: Step outside the confines of the 9-to-5 routine
+Rule #3: Step Outside the confines of the 9-to-5 routine

 Adult learners are freedom-loving individuals.
 They want to have the freedom to learn whenever they want to, which may not be during their work hours.
 They do not want to be yanked from their desk to attend a training program or be made to go through a course when they need to do something else.
 They want learning content to be delivered to them when needed, and not when the management should use up the training budget.
 Learner engagement is no longer confined to the 9-to-5 setting.